car-throttle/fluent-keen-plugin/README.md

 ## Debugging

-If you add `debug_keen true` to your fluent-keen-plugin config block, you'll be able to see debug information for your events as they are sent to Keen.
+If you add `debug_keen true` to your fluent-plugin-keen config block, you'll be able to see debug information for your events as they are sent to Keen.
 This is useful for confirming your setup is working, as well as seeing what events are being sent and how many events are being sent too.